 - musculus biceps femoris

 A hamstring injury is one of the most common non-contact injuries in various sports.
 We divide this injury into two different types.
-This classification is made based on the mechanism of origin:
+This classification is made based on the mechanism of occurrence:

-In type 1, there is an explosive moment for example as in a sprint.
+In type 1, there is an explosive moment such as in a sprint.
 The forces on the muscle fibers of the hamstring are too great and damage occurs.

-In addition to sprinting, there are other examples where a type 1 hamstring injury can occur, for example: jumping, hurdling in athletics or a deadlift in powerlifting.
-In sprinting, we see that this injury often occurs at the moment when the foot is about to hit the ground.
-In this phase of the sprint pattern, the forces are at their highest.
-The muscle now fires at maximum but must also brake eccentrically to maintain good control of the knee and position of the foot on the ground.
+Besides sprinting, there are other examples where a type 1 hamstring injury can occur think of: jumping, hurdling in athletics or a deadlift in powerlifting.
+In sprinting, we see that this injury often occurs in the moment when the foot is just about to hit the ground.
+At this stage in the sprint pattern, the forces are greatest.
+The muscle is now firing at maximum but must also brake eccentrically to maintain good control of the knee and position of the foot on the ground.

 - 12-16% of all injuries in professional soccer are hamstring injuries

-- In 75% of the cases, the injury is to the biceps femoris
+- 75% of the cases involve injury to the biceps femoris

-A type 2 hamstring injury is one where there is a lot of stretch on the muscle, often in gymnasts or dancers.
-This happens when the hip has to bend to the maximum and the muscle stretches excessively.
-In most cases, this is a less painful injury but the recovery time is often longer because the injury is in the upper part of the hamstring towards the tendon.
+A type 2 hamstring injury are injuries where there is a lot of stretch on the muscle, often in gymnasts or dancers.
+This happens when the hip has to flex to its maximum extent and the muscle stretches excessively.
+In most cases, this is a less painful injury but the recovery time is often longer because the injury is in the upper part of the hamstring toward the tendon.
 This type usually involves injury to the semimembranosus.

 We know that strength training can reduce the risk of injury.
-Getting stronger in the eccentric phase is especially important if you want to prevent hamstring injuries.
+Especially getting stronger in the eccentric phase is important when you want to prevent hamstring injuries.
 Thus, stronger hamstrings reduce injury risk(1).
-Eccentric training also makes for anatomically longer muscle strings(2).
+Eccentric training also creates anatomically longer muscles(2).
 Here we no longer mean that you actually get longer muscles.
-This is probably why controlled strength training does allow you to become more limber.
+This is probably why you can become more limber from controlled strength training, though.
 A muscle bundle is defined as a bundle of multiple muscle fibers together.
 Athletes with longer muscle bundles are less likely to suffer a hamstring injury.